hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 # Terraform API
 - Mature IaC practices evolve to delegate tasks through automation.
 Terraform can be fully operated via API allowing organizations to easily integrate it into their existing deployment processes.

-- Terraform Cloud supports multiple instrumentation technologies to implemented automated provisioning.
+- HCP Terraform supports multiple instrumentation technologies to implemented automated provisioning.
 The idea is to support adequate technology frameworks that support a service management practice.

 - As a whole, the Terraform community provides testing frameworks, pipeline utilities, programming libraries, scripted templates, and repeatable examples to implement Terraform.
-What is relevant to emphasize is that all of these are 100% compatible with Terraform Cloud, and the time and effort to accomdate those resources is minimal.
+What is relevant to emphasize is that all of these are 100% compatible with HCP Terraform, and the time and effort to accomdate those resources is minimal.

 -

->> The real value is the utility of the Terraform echo system and the benefits of Terraform Cloud combined.
+>> The real value is the utility of the Terraform echo system and the benefits of HCP Terraform combined.
 In blunt words, technology is not a barrier... teams need to commit to the adoption journey.

 ---
-name: tfc-api-workflows
+name: hcp-terraform-api-workflows
 class: col-2, minimal-list
 # Service Management

-- Terraform Cloud operations can be entirely managed via API, allowing organizations to integrate automated deployments in their existing business processes easily
+- HCP Terraform operations can be entirely managed via API, allowing organizations to integrate automated deployments in their existing business processes easily

 - Trusted orchestrators use the Terraform API to procure resources and coordinate runtime operations